hanpari/sovereign/source/02/059_diary.md

 "What is it?"

 Someone knocked.
-Unconsciously, Gromov inspected the closed door.
+Subconsciously, Gromov inspected the closed door.
 Once he focused, the solid material became transparent and revealed Simone Yeuxbleu, standing behind it with a tablet in her hands.

 "Come in!"